RandyGaul/cute_framework/README.md

 # Building from Source

-It's highly recommended to download a prebuilt version of CF if you're on Windows found in the [releases section](https://github.com/RandyGaul/cute_framework/releases), but if you're not on Windows cmake can be used to build and install from source.

 Install [cmake](https://cmake.org/).
 Then perform the usual cmake dance (make folder, -G to generate the build files, and then finally trigger the build), for example on Windows with Visual Studio 2019.

 ```cmake